Principe di Savoia

 Hotel Principe di Savoia, also known as "The Principe", is a five-star luxury hotel in Milan, Italy.
-The hotel has long been one of Milan's landmarks.
-Given the name "Principe e Savoia" in 1927, a time when Milan had already established its position as the financial center of the country, it soon became a home for businessmen.
+It was given the name "Principe e Savoia" in 1927, and soon became a home for businessmen.

 In 2003, the hotel became part of the Dorchester Collection, a group of luxury hotels owned by the Brunei Investment Agency.
 Located on Piazza della Repubblica, The Principe houses 301 rooms with 44 suites, on ten floors.

 History

 The hotel originally opened in April 1927 as the Principe e Savoia, developed by S.A.
 Acquisto ed Esercizio Alberghi Savoia.
-Its neoclassical architectural design was developed by Milanese architect Cesare Tenca.
+It has a neoclassical architectural design and was developed by Milanese architect Cesare Tenca.
 Following the Great Depression in the 1930s, the hotel was acquired by CIGA Hotels Group in 1938, which also managed hotels including the Danieli and Gritti Palace in Venice.